tidyverse/readxl/tests/testthat/_snaps/decrypt.md

     Condition
       Error in `read_excel()`:
       ! `path` is a password-encrypted file.
-      i Supply the password via the `password` argument, e.g. `password = askpass::askpass` to enter it interactively.
+      i Supply the password via the `password` argument, e.g. as a string or a function such as `askpass::askpass()`.

 # encrypted xlsx with the wrong password errors